a. Special categories

 - Request the restriction of processing of your personal information.
 This enables you to ask us to suspend the processing of personal information about you, for example if you want us to establish its accuracy or the reason for processing it.

 If you want to review, verify, correct or request erasure of your personal information, object to the processing of your personal data, or request that we transfer a copy of your personal information to another party, please contact the HR Department in writing.
 You will not have to pay a fee to access your personal information (or to exercise any of the other rights).
 However, we may charge a reasonable fee if your request for access is clearly unfounded or excessive.
-Alternatively, we may refuse to comply with the request in such circumstances.
+Alternatively, we may refuse to comply with the request in such circumstances or where we are otherwise permitted by law.
 We may need to request specific information from you to help us confirm your identity and ensure your right to access the information (or to exercise any of your other rights).
 This is another appropriate security measure to ensure that personal information is not disclosed to any person who has no right to receive it.
+We try to respond to all legitimate requests within one month.
+Occasionally it could take us longer than a month if your request is particularly complex or you have made a number of requests.
+In this case, we will notify you and keep you updated.

 In the limited circumstances where you may have provided your consent to the collection, processing and transfer of your personal information for a specific purpose, you have the right to withdraw your consent for that specific processing at any time.
 To withdraw your consent, please contact the HR Department.
 Once we have received notification that you have withdrawn your consent, we will no longer process your information for the purpose or purposes you originally agreed to, unless we have another legitimate basis for doing so in law.

-It is the responsibility of management to inform employees and other relevant third parties about this Statement and of any changes to this Statement.
-All new employees are provided with timely and appropriate access to this Statement, and all employees are provided with training in relation to appropriate handling of personal information as part of our ISO/IEC27001 certification.
-Employees or other relevant third parties that do not comply with this Statement may be subject to disciplinary action.
+It is the responsibility of management to inform employees and other relevant third parties about this Policy and of any changes to this Policy.
+Management must ensure that employees and other relevant third parties are advised of any changes to this Policy.
+All new employees are provided with timely and appropriate access to this Policy, and all employees are provided with training in relation to appropriate handling of personal information as part of our ISO/IEC 27001:2013 certification.
+Employees or other relevant third parties that do not comply with this Policy may be subject to disciplinary action.

-If you are not satisfied with our response to your complaint, you can also refer your complaint to the relevant Authorities in your country:
+If you are not satisfied with our response to your complaint, you can also refer your complaint to the relevant data protection supervisory authority:

 Office of the Australian Information Commissioner

-- Postal Address – Director of Complaints, Office of the Australian Information Commissioner, GPO Box 5218, SYDNEY NSW 2001, Australia
+Postal Address –Office of the Australian Information Commissioner, GPO Box 5218, SYDNEY NSW 2001, Australia